The following is an overview of ATA e-Business Program projects along with their status and links to their respective working groups/project teams.

 Spec 2000 Procurement Extension

 The Spec 2000 Procurement Extension project is well on its way to developing updated XML Schema to support current business practices within parts procurement and invoicing.
 Key new features include multi-line purchase orders, better management of order status and change between customer and supplier.
-The first edition of the specification is expected to be published in late summer 2017.
+The first edition of the specification is expected to be published before the end of 2017.

 Technical Data Standards (ATA iSpec 2200, ATA Spec 1000BR, and S1000D)

-The ATA Technical Data Working Group (TDWG) is finalizing the 2017.1 revision of Spec 1000BR, Civil Aviation S1000D Business Rules which is expected to be published in summer this year.
+The ATA Technical Data Working Group (TDWG) is finalizing the 2017.1 revision of Spec 1000BR 4.1, Civil Aviation Business Rules for S1000D issue 4.1.
 This revision includes:

 - Finalize the Civil Aviation business rules pertaining to S1000D issue 4.1